Skip to content

 The setup

-Start with a plain project directory and invoke the orchestrator:
+Start with a plain project directory and invoke the guide:

 I want to build X. Help me go through the full cycle.

-The orchestrator asks where you are in the V-Model.
+The guide asks where you are in the V-Model.
 For a new project, pick A) Starting from scratch.
-It launches /business-analyse.
+It launches /business-analysis.

 Phase 1: Business Analysis